 If you have never experienced a proper Italian Christmas meal, or would like to get your Fritto Misto or seafood game on at any time, Rita is your go-to girl!

-You can find more information about her Italian cookery holiday here, which runs year round as well as Christmas, and she is more than happy to help you whip up your Italian favourite if you give her some advance notice.
+You can find more information about her Italian cookery holiday here, which runs year round, and she is more than happy to help you whip up your Italian favourite if you give her some advance notice.

-Or feel free to browse our full range of cookery holidays here.
+Or feel free to browse our full range of cooking holidays in Italy here.